DanielErikssonCoder/yh-java-assignment-3-memberclub/README.md

 Built as part of YH education in Java System Development.
 The goal was to demonstrate understanding of OOP concepts including inheritance, polymorphism, interfaces, and design patterns.

 I chose to build a complete rental system with authentication, shopping cart functionality, and a pricing strategy pattern from the start.
-Could have made it simpler but wanted to show proper separation of concerns and scalable architecture.
+The implementation demonstrates proper separation of concerns and scalable architecture.

 ## Functionality